 Bachelor of Business Administration - Accounting - 120 hours

-Master of Science - Accounting - 30 hours
+Master of Science - Accounting - 34 hours

 Requirements for Graduation

-In addition to the College of Business degree requirements for the BBA, the accounting major must earn a minimum grade of "B" in ACCT 2301 and ACCT 3370.
+In addition to the College of Business degree requirements for the BBA, the accounting major must earn a minimum grade of "B" in ACCT 2301 and ACCT 3370.Accounting majors are limited to 2 attempts to complete ACCT 2301, ACCT 3370 and ACCT 3310.
 A minimum grade of "C" is required in each accounting course beyond ACCT 3370.
 Students pursuing this degree program must take all professional upper-level courses at Lamar University.